mgorabbani/github-user-search/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-- table design can be improved
-  - username can be a color
-  - the table can have a height according to the window size
-  - activate internal scrolling for the data table so that the search bar is always visible
-  - preloader can be placed inside Data table with an overlay
-- Can be responsive
-- I prefer using CSS instead of sx attribute. although Mui offering this API but reviewers can find this not good as it is basically inline css.

-- add test for sortByUsername function

 ## Github User search app

 This app has a very simple feature of searching users by their username and list them into a table